fastlane/fastlane/README.md

 - Automatically detects the bundle identifier from your `ipa` file
 - Automatically fetch the AppID of your app based on the bundle identifier

-`pilot` uses [spaceship](https://spaceship.airforce) to submit the build metadata and the iTunes Transporter to upload the binary :rocket:
+`pilot` uses [spaceship](https://spaceship.airforce) to submit the build metadata and the iTunes Transporter to upload the binary.

 ## List builds